Starting college is an exciting, and sometimes daunting, time of any young (or not so young!) person's life.

 5. Information Skills

 While studying at GMIT, students are encouraged to develop their learning opportunities by doing research beyond what is set by lecturers.
-This allows the lecturers to observe students aquiring a better understanding of the subjects they are engaging in.
+This allows students to gain a better understanding of the subjects they are engaging in.
 As a new student, you will be required to search, read and evaluate information independently on the topics you are studying.
-To do this effectively you need good information skills.
+To do this effectively, you need good information skills.
 The library will offer workshops to help you with this.

-In addition to helping you learn at college, we offer a range of general supports to help you get the most out of your time spent at GMIT.
-The Students Services Offices provides resources for:
+In addition to helping you learn at college, we offer a range of general supports to help you get the most out of your time at GMIT.
+Student Services provide resources for:

 - Students with Disabilities